trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
   course = "PhD in Physics"
-  institution = "Massachusetts Institute of Technology"" year = 2025
+  institution = "Massachusetts Institute of Technology" year = 2025

 [[education.courses]]